U.S. Route 19: Pennsylvania

 US 19 is closely paralleled by I-79 for its entire length.
 From the state line, it goes north to Washington and then through Pittsburgh.
-In downtown Pittsburgh, US 19 crosses the Ohio River via West End Bridge.
+It crosses the Ohio River via the West End Bridge just west of Downtown Pittsburgh.
 In Cranberry Township, north of Pittsburgh, US 19 shares a major junction between I-76 (Pennsylvania Turnpike) and I-79, via the Cranberry Connector.
 US 19 crosses I-80 in the East Lackawannock Township.
 Near Erie, it crosses I-90 before going through the downtown area, ending at US 20 (26th Street).

 ADHS corridors

-US 19 overlaps with three corridors that are part of the Appalachian Development Highway System (ADHS), which is part of Appalachian Regional Commission (ARC).
-Passed in 1965, the purpose of ADHS is to generate economic development in previously isolated areas, supplement the interstate system, connect Appalachia to the interstate system, and provide access to areas within the Region as well as to markets in the rest of the nation.
+US 19 overlaps with three corridors that are part of the ADHS, which is part of Appalachian Regional Commission (ARC).
+Passed in 1965, the purpose of the ADHS is to generate economic development in previously isolated areas, supplement the Interstate Highway System, connect Appalachia to the Interstate System, and provide access to areas within the region as well as to markets in the rest of the nation.